 The Nurse Next Door program offers down payment assistance, first-time home buyer grants, and specialized credit repair help to healthcare professionals and other first responders.

 The program will provide a free appraisal and discount title fees for the purchase of any home on the market.
 The grant programs will provide up to $8,000 in free assistance––meaning this assistance does not have to be paid back.

 Nurse Next Door will also provide up to $10,681 in down payment assistance.
 All Nurse Next Door home loans are serviced by participating mortgage lenders with competitive interest rates.

 The National Homebuyers Fund (NHF) is designed to provide closing cost and down payment assistance for prospective homeowners across the country.

-You can receive a grant for 5% of the mortgage amount to use on your down payment or closing costs or you could apply for a second interest-free mortgage through the NHF.
+With NHF, you can receive a grant for 5% of the mortgage amount to use on your down payment or closing costs.

 This assistance can be used with conventional mortgages, VA, FHA, and USDA loans.

 Down Payment Assistance Programs in Your State